luo-yining/CFDBench/README.md

 > The cylinder flow is separated into three files because the file size exceeds the upload limit.

-Each dataset includes 3 subsets, corresponding to changing BCs, domain geometries and physical properties.
+Each dataset includes 3 subsets, corresponding to changing BCs, domain geometries, and physical properties.

 The directory tree for the datasets: